JuliaReach/JuliaCon-2021-Minisymposium-Set-Propagation/README.md

     - Benoit Legat ([@blegat](http://github.com/blegat)), UCLouvain
     - [Project link](https://github.com/dionysos-dev/Dionysos.jl)

+- Dionysos is the software of the ERC project Learning to control (L2C).
+In view of the Cyber-Physical Revolution, the only sensible way of controlling these complex systems is often by discretizing the different variables, thus transforming the model into a simple combinatorial problem on a finite-state automaton, called an abstraction of this system.
+The goal of L2C is to transform this approach into an effective, scalable, cutting-edge technology that will address the CPS challenges and unlock their potential.
+This ambitious goal will be achieved by leveraging powerful tools from Mathematical Engineering.

 ### Solving Optimization Problems with Embedded Dynamic Systems (20min + 2min Q)

 - Solving Optimization Problems with Embedded Dynamic Systems